mosip/id-authentication/kernel/kernel-fsadapter-hdfs/Readme.md

 ```
 mosip.kernel.fsadapter.hdfs.name-node-url=hdfs://104.211.240.243:51000
-mosip.kernel.fsadapter.hdfs.user-name=mosipuser
+mosip.kernel.fsadapter.hdfs.user-name=mosipuser #Change this to application username (regprocessor,prereg or idrepo)
-logging.level.org.apache.hadoop=warn #change this to debug to see hdfs logs
+logging.level.org.apache.hadoop=warn #Change this to debug to see hdfs logs

 ```